vaclavblazej/parameters-code/handcrafted/collab/_index.md

 ## Contributors

 This project is made and maintained by [Václav Blažej](https://vaclavblazej.github.io/about/).
-Thanks to the memebrs of the community who provided feedback for the website -- in person, by e-mail, or on [github issues](https://github.com/vaclavblazej/parameters-code/issues?q=is%3Aissue).
+Thanks to the memebrs of the community who provided [feedback](./contact) for the website.

 People that contribute to this project will be listed below; let me know if you believe to be missing here.